Thomas William Woodhead

-Thomas William Woodhead (1863–1940) was an English plant ecologist.
-He was early proponent of ecology, who helped the growth of plant ecology as a discipline in England, and later became Professor of Biology at Huddersfield Technical College.
+Thomas William Woodhead (1863–1940) was an English plant ecologist born in Holmfirth.
+He was an early proponent of ecology, who helped the growth of plant ecology as a discipline in England, and later became Professor of Biology at Huddersfield Technical College.
 He was also a pioneer of pollen analysis.

 He was appointed the Soppitt Librarian by the Yorkshire Naturalists' Union after the death of Henry Thomas Soppitt in 1899 and was later the first director of the Tolson Museum, being responsible for the design and mission of the museum.
 He was the only British representative at the Fourth International Botanical Congress held in 1926.